jina-ai/GSoD/README.md

 # GSoD
 [Google Season of Docs](https://developers.google.com/season-of-docs) is an annual program by Google that provides support for open source projects to improve their documentation and gives professional technical writers an opportunity to gain experience in open source.

-Jina has applied to participate in[Google Season of Docs](https://developers.google.com/season-of-docs) 2022!.
+Jina has applied to participate in [Google Season of Docs](https://developers.google.com/season-of-docs) 2022!.
 GSoD aims at empowering open source projects through documentation and provides professional technical writers a chance to contribute to open source.

 We will be having slots open for one technical writer who will work closely with a mentor from Jina and improve our Learning Portal.
 So, if you are a technical writer, we invite you to take part in this program with us.
 We hope to have a productive summer with the technical writers who come on board with us!